 Most of the content about refinancing dental school loans talks about how much interest dental graduates could save and how fast they can pay down your debt.

 Although that’s true, if you focus on only your dental student loans, you’re missing the forest for the trees.
 To get the best dentist student loan refinancing deal, you need to act in concert with your long-term practice goals.

-Here’s three strategies to figure out if you need to refinance, when to refinance, and how.
+Here are three strategies to figure out if you need to refinance student loans, when to refinance and how.

 Do you need to refinance dental school student loans?

 Here’s a good rule of thumb: If your household debt-to-income ratio is below 1.5-to-1, you probably need to refinance your dental school loans.
 If you use our referral links, you might get anywhere from $100 to $1,275 in cash-back bonuses.